 The state of Illinois doesn’t require a full legal description of the property.
 The property description only requires a “sufficiently correct description of the lot, lots, or tracts of land to identify the same.”
 This falls somewhere in between a legal property description and a simple street address.
 In any case, the more details, the better.
 For assistance on how to find the property description of the project, you can download our Legal Property Description Cheat Sheet.

 Lastly, it’s time to sign the lien claim form.
 But wait!
 Be sure you are in front of a notary before you go putting your signature on there.
 Illinois mechanics liens must be notarized in order to be valid.

-Now that you have the right form, and it’s filled out properly; it’s time to file.
+Now that you have the right form, and it’s filled out properly, it’s time to record the lien.